 While there is a clear connection between a diverse workforce and better business outcomes such as generating new, innovative ideas and better overall business performance, leaders and human resources professionals are having to focus intentionally on new trends that relate to workplace culture, employee engagement and satisfaction, and the legal implications of bringing together a workforce that is anything but homogenous.

-Here are some notable diversity, equity and inclusion trends for 2021:
+Here are some notable diversity, equity and inclusion trends:

 Each of these generations bring distinct expectations such as reskilling/upskilling in the age of automation, holistic wellness programs (including mental wellness), connecting work to social impact and purpose, flexible work arrangements, leveraging social media in and outside the workplace, crystallizing what it means to “bring your full self to work,” and myriad other topics leaders and human resources professionals need to consider in their workforce planning efforts.